LetsGhost/RouteRacoon2/README.md

 - 0.7.0 release
 - Create a project entry from the folder you are in.
 - Fixed: Better way for new Terminal
-- Checking if a folder still exists, if not the project entry gets deletet.
+- Checking if a folder still exists, if not the project entry gets deleted.
 - Changed the way of saving the entrys.
 - Add tabColor as an option.